harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

     Thus, we should just look for a similar previous completed feature, and *deliberately ignore* its details, only looking at how long the feature took to implement.

+[^two-to-tango]:
+    When considering unpublished channels, remember that
+    it takes two to tango, and if an unpublished channel is closed, then one participant (say, a Lightning service provider) uses the remaining funds for a *published* channel, a blockchain explorer can guess that the source of the funds has some probability of having been an unpublished channel that was closed.

 {% include references.md %}
 {% include linkers/issues.md issues="254" %}